 Days 3 to 5

-You will have a lot more breast milk 3 or 4 days after birth.
-When the amount of milk increases, the milk is said to have "come in."
+You will have a lot more milk 3 or 4 days after birth.
+When the amount of milk increases, the milk is said to have come in.
 Since your baby is drinking more at each feeding, he or she may drift off after a feeding and act more satisfied.
 Within 12 to 24 hours, you should be changing a lot more wet diapers.
 The number of dirty diapers also increases, and the stools should be changing.
 They will change from meconium, the baby's first bowel movements, which are sticky and dark, to a mustard-yellow, loose and seedy stool.

 Breastfeed or express milk by hand or breast pump frequently (every 1 to 2 hours).
 Your breasts should feel noticeably softer after breastfeeding or pumping.

 If the pain is severe, you may put an ice pack on your breasts.
 Keep it on your breasts for 15 to 20 minutes after nursing or pumping.
 To make an ice pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the bag in a clean, thin towel or cloth.
 Never put ice or an ice pack directly on your skin.

 Days 5 to 28